Links; Wild Yorkshire and Beyond

 40 miles north of New York City.

-Danny Gregory, a New Yorker,
+Danny Gregory, need a spot

 Richard Bell, wildlife illustrator